-But Brazilian surfed the web and got the bad feeling I have from time to time, it seems to be a turn or a fetish, to get a click at any cost; and the cost is based on "pay per click Google, for me all right, it's money they are spending and it is not mine, in this case, damn it.
-But not at this price, it is with cheap sensacionalisto currency which, in print it is called "yellow journalism"; And it seems to me that the click at any price does not care if the currency used will be evaluated is the costliest of all, even if this cost has to be calculated in loss of human lives, as I learned recently, each person is a world and when it dies can leave wife, children, grandchildren, great-grandchildren, perhaps a second family at the other end of the airlift (...) etc.
+But I browsed the Brazilian WEB and I had the bad feeling I have from time to time, which seems to me to be a liability, or a fetish, to get a click at any cost; and if the cost is based on Google's "pay per click, to me that's fine, it's money they're spending and it's not mine, in which case, damn it.
+But it is not at this price, it is with the cheap sensationalist currency what in the print media this is called "brown journalism"; And it seems to me that the click at any price does not care if the used currency is evaluated is the most expensive of all, even if this cost has to be calculated in loss of human lives that, as I learned recently, each person is a world and when it dies can leave wife, children, grandchildren, great-grandchildren, perhaps a second family at the other end of the airlift (...) etc.

 If someone from another site come here and read this, my humble receive this message seriously, because we are all the same distance from death

 A Sunday Times of yesterday reported That HIV had become undetectable in a man's blood after taking part in the study called RIVER, It is a study on an intensive treatment scheme developed for test whether it is possible to reduce levels of HIV-infected cells in the bodies of people newly infected with HIV.
 The researchers hope that treatment can eradicate the HIV infection completely.